Rush (band): 2009–2013: Time Machine Tour and Clockwork Angels

-On February 16, 2009, Lifeson remarked that the band might begin working on a new album in the Fall of 2009 with American producer Nick Raskulinecz once again producing.
+On February 16, 2009, Lifeson remarked that the band might begin working on a new album in the fall of 2009, with Nick Raskulinecz again producing.
 In November 2009, Lee, Lifeson and Peart were awarded the International Achievement Award at the annual SOCAN Awards in Toronto.
-On March 19, 2010, the CBC posted a video interview with Lee and Lifeson where they discussed Rush's induction into the Canadian Songwriters Hall of Fame on March 28, 2010, at the Toronto Centre for the Arts' George Weston Recital Hall.
+On March 19, 2010, the CBC posted a video interview with Lee and Lifeson in which they discussed Rush's induction into the Canadian Songwriters Hall of Fame on March 28, 2010, at the Toronto Centre for the Arts' George Weston Recital Hall.
 The band was recognized for the songs "Limelight", "Closer to the Heart", "The Spirit of Radio", "Tom Sawyer" and "Subdivisions".
-In addition to discussing their induction, Lee and Lifeson touched on future material with Lee saying, "Just about a month and a half ago we had no songs.
-And now we've been writing and now we've got about 6 songs that we just love ..."
+In addition to discussing their induction, Lee and Lifeson touched on future material, with Lee saying, "Just about a month and a half ago we had no songs.
+And now we've been writing, and now we've got about 6 songs that we just love..."
 On March 26, 2010, in an interview with The Globe and Mail, Lifeson remarked that there was even the potential for two supporting tours.
-Soon after, Peart confirmed Nick Raskulinecz had returned as co-producer.
+Soon afterwards, Peart confirmed that Raskulinecz had returned as co-producer.

-In April 2010, Rush entered Blackbird Studios in Nashville, Tennessee with Raskulinecz to record "Caravan" and "BU2B", two new songs to be featured on the band's studio album Clockwork Angels.
+In April 2010, Rush recorded "Caravan" and "BU2B", two new songs to be featured on the band's then-upcoming studio album Clockwork Angels, at Blackbird Studios in Nashville with Raskulinecz.
 "Caravan" and "BU2B" were released together on June 1, 2010, and made available for digital download.
-The Time Machine Tour's first leg began on June 29 in Albuquerque, New Mexico, and finished on October 17 in Santiago, Chile, at the National Stadium.
+The Time Machine Tour's first leg began on June 29 in Albuquerque, New Mexico and finished on October 17 in Santiago, Chile, at the National Stadium.
 It featured the album Moving Pictures played in its entirety, as well as "Caravan" and "BU2B".
-It was suggested Rush would return to the studio after the completion of the Time Machine Tour with plans to release Clockwork Angels in 2011.
+It was suggested that Rush would return to the studio after the completion of the Time Machine Tour with plans to release Clockwork Angels in 2011.

 However, Rush announced on November 19, 2010, that they would be extending the Time Machine Tour.
-The second leg began on March 30, 2011, in Fort Lauderdale, Florida, and came to an end on July 2, 2011, in Seattle, Washington.
+The second leg began on March 30, 2011, in Fort Lauderdale, Florida and ended on July 2, 2011, in Seattle.
 On November 8, 2011, the band released Time Machine 2011: Live in Cleveland, a concert DVD, Blu-ray and double CD documenting the April 15, 2011, concert at the Quicken Loans Arena in Cleveland, Ohio.
-After the tour's second leg was finished, Rush entered Revolution Recording studios in Toronto, Ontario to finalize the recording of Clockwork Angels.
+After the tour's second leg was finished, Rush entered Revolution Recording studios in Toronto finishing the recording of Clockwork Angels.
 The second single, "Headlong Flight", was released on April 19, 2012.
-Peart and author Kevin J. Anderson collaborated on a novelization of Clockwork Angels that was released in September 2012.
+Peart and author Kevin J. Anderson collaborated on a novelization of Clockwork Angels which was released in September 2012.